Bikecicle/genetic-planner-android/README.md

 2. Spread out tasks
 3. Plan them for sooner rather than later

-For now, I am working on a rudimentary UI for testing,
+I have migrated from a console UI to Android, so for now, I am working out data storage and initial app design for testing.
+Next I plan on adding functionality aimed at using insights from the actual time spent on a task or delayed/missed tasks to better adjust planning based on individual habits.